 If you are buying a shipping container that you are hoping to convert into a structure where people or animals will be spending any time – or, indeed it will have contents that must be kept at a specific temperature, you will need to insulate it.
-This is because a shipping container is made from steel – which is a great conductor of heat (and cold).
+This is because these units is made from steel – which is a great conductor of heat (and cold).

-This might sound like an expensive job – and whilst there are certainly more expensive ways to insulate your shipping container conversion, there are also other ways that are more budget-friendly.
+This might sound like an expensive job – and whilst there are certainly more expensive ways to insulate your conversion, there are also other ways that are more budget-friendly.

 There are many materials that people are using to insulate buildings, from Rockwool to sheep wool to newspaper.
 They all have different u-values – which indicates the effectiveness of the insulation, but some are more expensive than others.